NMAK14003U Applied Statistics (AppStat)

 Several internal examiners

 As the ordinary exam.
-If the student has not handed in a passable report during the course, he/she must hand in a report no later than two weeks before the beginning of the re-exam week.
+If the student has not handed in a passable report during the course, he/she must hand in a report no later than three weeks before the beginning of the re-exam week.

 Criteria for exam assesment